The Best Playgrounds in Toronto

 Shady Dufferin Grove boasts a dreamy playground that seamlessly blends wooden play structures into the natural habitat, with onsite Cob Courtyard doling out healthy snacks.
 A massive sandpit with tools for digging gives kids a tactile experience.

 Arguably the most popular playground in Toronto and for good reason too.
-Rebuilt after a fire a few years ago, it has risen again thanks to community do-gooders, blending an immersive environment of climbing structures into a towering mini town.
+Rebuilt after a fire, it rose again thanks to community do-gooders, blends an immersive environment of climbing structures into a towering mini town.

 Historic buildings dot this park by the lake in the Beaches.
 A castle-esque playground is surrounded by a Medieval village, giving creative kids all the ammunition they need for hours of play.
 A refreshing wading pool adds a nautical aspect.